 The core elements of determining the M.F.D.'s current fire suppression capabilities include the minimum number of staff consistently deployed on each apparatus, and the turnout time for the part-time firefighters to respond to the fire station and prepare to deploy.
 The proposed N.F.P.A.
 1710 Fire Suppression Performance Objectives for the Defined Urban Area calculate turnout time separately.
 Whereas the proposed N.F.P.A.
-1720 Fire Suppression Performance Objectives for the Defined Rural Area includes the turnout time for the part-time firefighters.
+1720 Fire Suppression Performance Objectives the turnout time for the part-time firefighters.